—

 “Maybe you’d better go in and talk to her first.”
 Ren sighed, leaning forward and resting his elbows on his knees.
 “I don’t know what could’ve happened to make her leave such a panicked voice message, but knowing how my eyes are right now might spook her further.”

 “I’ll be sure to keep you posted.”
 Race felt about for the umbrella on the back seat.
-“Awful nice of Oisim to replace this old thing, even if he is working on the other side and all.
+“Awful nice of Oisim to replace this old thing, even if he is working on the other side.
 Maybe you’ll be able to get an answer out of him after tomorrow in regards to what he’s up to.”

 Ren didn’t answer.
 His sightless gaze was staring directly through the eye pads and into the floor.
-He stayed in this position even as Race exited the vehicle and strolled to the door of the building.
+He stayed in the same position even as Race exited the vehicle and strolled to the door of the building.

-“I’m sorry it took such a time,” She began, lightly touching Kohaku on the shoulder, startling her from the cradled position she had entered on the cushioned seat.
-Before Race could complete her sentence, she jumped up and nearly crushed her to death in a hug.
+“Sorry it took so long,” She began, lightly touching Kohaku on the shoulder, startling her from the cradled position she had entered on the cushioned seat.
+Before Race could complete her sentence, Kohaku jumped up and nearly crushed her to death in a hug.

 “Oh, you don’t know what this means to me.”
 She gulped.
-“I’ve been through so much today, I-I thought it couldn’t get much worse… I had almost lost hope that Ren would actually arrive.
+“I’ve been through so much today, I-I thought it couldn’t get much worse… Where’s Ren?
 He is here, isn’t he?”

 “…Ribs…” Race gasped, leaning on the back of the chair and breathing heavily after Kohaku released her grip.
 “Uhh… Yeah, he’s in the car at the moment, he isn’t doing too well.
 Nothing that won’t be better in a day or two, though.
 What exactly happened?”